Frederick Hammersley: To Paint without Thinking

 On display through Sep 09, 2018 at the New Mexico Museum of Art

 Frederick Hammersley: To Paint without Thinking, brought from The Huntington Library, Art Collections, and Botanical Gardens, showcases the American artist’s sketchbooks, notebooks, inventories, and vibrant color swatches to illuminate the systematic process he used to create his lively hard-edge geometric paintings.
-The presentation in New Mexico, where the artist lived from 1968 until his death in 2009, will be expanded by a dozen additional works from New Mexico Museum of Art’s collection.
+The presentation in New Mexico, where the artist lived from 1968 until his death in 2009, has been expanded by a dozen additional works from New Mexico Museum of Art’s collection.